expressjs/expressjs.com/4x/en/api/router-Router.md

 * `caseSensitive` Enable case sensitivity, disabled by default, treating "/Foo" and "/foo" as the same
 * `strict`  Enable strict routing, by default "/foo" and "/foo/" are treated the same by the router
-* `mergeParams` Ensure the `req.params` values from the parent router are preserved.
+* `mergeParams` *Since Express.js v4.5.0.* Ensure the `req.params` values from the parent router are preserved.
 If the parent and the child have conflicting param names, the child's value take precedence.
 Defaults to `false`.

 The router can have middleware and http VERB routes added just like an application.